xinkecf35/Door_Unlock_Web_GUI/src/backend/README.md

 ### Testing

-This is still largely in progress.
-REST resources are being determined and tests are being created gradually.
-The test suite is not meant to be comprehensive, just enough to verify very basic operations.
-Additionally, if one is using Docker. one can use use ```(sudo) docker build --tag= door-unlock-api:latest --target=test .```and then ```docker run door-unlock-api:latest``` to  run the test suite instead.
+To run the test suite, one can consult the documentation on pytest to launch the test quite.
+Alternatively, one can also do ```(sudo) docker build --tag= door-unlock-api:latest --target=test .```and then ```docker run door-unlock-api:latest``` Visual Studio Code with the Python extension also helpfully lets you run the test suite.

 ### Deployment